turingschool/launch-curriculum/module5/lessons/Week4/ProcessOptimization.md

 ```
 </section>

+<>

 ## Big O

 It's not very useful to have to describe algorithms in *exact* number of steps for every possible number of elements.
 So, developers describe time complexity using mathematic expressions.
 We call these expressions **Big O Notation** (big 'oh').
-The BigO of an algorithm describes the _worst-case scenario_: what is the maximum number of stes an algorithm will take in relation to how the dataset grows.
+The BigO of an algorithm describes the _worst-case scenario_: what is the maximum number of steps an algorithm will take in relation to how the dataset grows.

-When describing BigO, we `"n"` to signify the amount of data.
+When describing BigO, we use `"n"` to signify the amount of data.
 The most common examples you might see include:

 - O(1)
 - O(log n)